- FAN ZONE

-Di Grassi was the winner of the first-ever Formula E race - the 2014 Beijing E-Prix - and is the most successful driver in the history of the Championship.
-For the 2019/20 season, the former champ once again partners with Daniel Abt for their sixth campaign together.
+Lucas di Grassi was the winner of the first-ever Formula E race - the 2014 Beijing E-Prix - and is the most successful driver in the history of the Championship.
+For the 2020/21 season, he continues with Audi Sport ABT Schaeffler in their seventh campaign together.

-Heading into the 2017/18 season as the reigning champion, di Grassi once again overcame the odds and fought back after a disastrous start to the season to place second overall behind Techeetah's Jean-Eric Vergne.
-Taking it down to the wire once again in the final round of the 2018/19 season, di Grassi went head-to-head with Vergne for the second consecutive year as well as Nissan e.dams' Sebastian Buemi.
-Neither managed to put a stop to Vergne's domination, with di Grassi rounding off the season in third place.
+Heading into the 2017/18 season as reigning champion, di Grassi once again overcame the odds and fought back after a tough start to the season, eventually placing second overall behind TECHEETAH's Jean-Eric Vergne.
+He took it down to the wire once again in the final round of the 2018/19 campaign, going head-to-head with Vergne for the second consecutive year as well as Nissan e.dams' Sebastian Buemi.
+Neither managed to put a stop to Vergne's domination, however, with di Grassi rounding off the season in third place.

 Di Grassi was one of only three full-time drivers to have finished every race in 2019/20 on the way to sixth in the Drivers' table.
 His race-pace and combative style netted him the most progress, at just over six positions gained per race, of any driver.
 Qualifying was a thorn in the side for Audi through Season 6, and limited the Brazilian to two visits to the rostrum.
 For 2020/21, di Grassi remains with Audi, behind the wheel of its Audi e-tron FE07 - the German marque's first car with an all-new in-house designed and built powertrain.